 With respect to the new wastewater treatment plant, the plant will be located in close proximity to an existing developed area of the City of Pacifica where adequate public services, such as City-water, sewer, electricty, and vehicular access, are able to accommodate the new development.
-In addition, as mitigated herein by the special conditions of permit approval and as more fully discussed in the findings below, the construction and operation of the treatment plant and the restoration of lower Calera Creek will not result in significant adverse effects, either individually or cumulatively, on coastal resources, including public access.
+In addition, as mitigated herein by the special conditions of permit approval and as more fully discussed in the findings below, the construction and operation of the treatment plant will not result in significant adverse effects, either individually or cumulatively, on coastal resources, including public access.
 The Commission therefore finds that the project is consistent with Section 30250 of the Coastal Act.